Historical Research Guide

 - Agree to the disclaimer (if you agree with it)

-- Type the address of the property you wish to research, and click submit (Note: The system is very particular about the way the address is typed.
-Omit “W., S., Street, Blvd., etc. Instead simply type the street number and street name.
+- Type the property address you wish to research and click submit (Note: The system is very particular about how the address is typed.
+Omit “W., S., Street, Blvd., etc. Instead, type the street number and street name.
 Example – 3540 Figueroa, instead of 3540 S. Figueroa St.)